iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 Two new interpretable algorithms were learned by meta-learning these pieces of code: Fast Action Space Transition and Cycle-Consistency Intrinsic Motivation (CCIM).
 It is these two algorithms that we will explore and compare their behaviour to our baselines: RND and BYOL-Explore.

 The roadmap for exploring FAST and CCIM is organised as follows.
 We begin with a brief introduction to RL, meta-learning, and meta-reinforcement learning (meta-RL).
-Next, we provide concise explanations of how baselines, RND and BYOL-Explore, operate.
+Next, we provide concise explanations of how curiosity-driven exploration baselines, RND and BYOL-Explore, operate.
 Subsequently, we delve into the discovery process of FAST and CCIM.
 Following that, we explore the intricacies of FAST and CCIM, evaluating their performance and studying their behaviour in both the empty grid-world environment and the bsuite deep sea environment and compare them to the baselines.
 Finally, we conclude our journey.

 ## Background